DeflatedPickle/pkinter/README.md

 ---

-### EntryText
+### pk.EntryText

 <a href="http://imgur.com/WIvFwfl"><img src="http://i.imgur.com/WIvFwfl.gif" title="EntryText" /></a>

-The entry text shows a string of text inside of it when the user hasn't input anything.
+The pk.EntryText shows a string of text inside of it when the user hasn't input anything.

 **Code:**